For Young People

 LOW SELF ESTEEM: This is when you have a very poor view of yourself and you may feel you are worthless.
 You may have been bullied or had other negative past experiences of childhood traumas.

 POOR BODY IMAGE: Not being happy with the way you look.
-Very worries about your weight and shape.
+Very worried about your weight and shape.

 MEDIA PRESSURE: Representation of people in media give the message that we should appear in an idealised way.
 These images are not achievable by most people and may have been manipulated (e.g. through airbrushing).